Characters: Professor Layton Vs Ace Attorney

 - The Ace: In this game, compared to Phoenix.
 He can do almost everything: fighting, investigating, helping Phoenix out in the trials, solving puzzles, and prosecuting, and being quite good at it.

-- Badass: Can fight a dozen armed armors and win.
+- Badass: Can fight a dozen soldiers armed with spears and win.
+With a stick!

-- Dull Surprise: Nothing barely fazes him, and he always keeps his cool even in the most serious of situations.
+- Dull Surprise: Few things are able to faze him and he always keeps his cool even in the most serious of situations.
+Justified by all of the crazy antics he's been through.

 - Expy: He's actually a Phoenix expy as Akihiro Hino revealed.
 They took every good point of Phoenix and worked on the bad points to create Layton.